devcodepush/Midcourse-project---Build-your-own-Pokedex/README.md

 2. Open index.html with your preferred web browser

-Usage
-Click on each Pokemon card to display more information about that Pokemon Hover over each Pokemon card to see the hover effect (bonus point) Interact with the "Total caught" button to keep track of how many Pokemons you have caught

 ### Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Contributions you make are greatly appreciated.

 Fork the Project